capport-wg/7710bis/README.md

    In many environments offering short-term or temporary Internet access (such as coffee shops), it is common to start new connections in a captive portal mode.
-This highly restricts what the customer can do until the customer has authenticated.
+This highly restricts what the user can do until the user has authenticated.

    This document describes a DHCPv4 and DHCPv6 option and a Router Advertisement (RA) option to inform clients that they are behind some